refena/refena/riverpie/README.md

 | `Provider`, `ViewProvider`, `Notifier`      | notifiers, view models         | High                       |
 | `Provider`, `ViewProvider`, `ReduxProvider` | notifiers, view models, events | Very high                  |

+### ➤ Can I use different providers & notifiers together?

+Yes.
+You can use any combination of providers and notifiers.

+The cool thing about notifiers is that they are self-contained.

+It is actually pragmatic to use `Notifier` and `ReduxNotifier` together as each of them has its own strengths.

 ## Performance Optimization

 ### ➤ Selective watching